Aiglon College

 Aiglon College is a private co-educational boarding school in the canton of Vaud, Switzerland.
-Founded in 1949 by former Gordonstoun teacher John C. Corlette, it occupies a scenic location in the alpine village of Chesieres, close to the ski resort of Villars.
+Founded in 1949 by former Gordonstoun School teacher John C. Corlette, it is in the alpine village of Chesieres, close to the ski resort of Villars-sur-Ollon, 58 kilometers from Lausanne.

-The school prepares its students for IGCSE exams and the IB Diploma, and is also known for its extensive programme of outdoor education and prowess in winter sports.
+The school prepares its students for IGCSE exams and the IB Diploma, and is also known for its program of outdoor education and prowess in winter sports.
+All students are required to take part in expeditions.
+These include hiking, camping, mountain biking, kayaking, rock climbing, ski mountaineering, and other outdoor challenges.

 History

+Early history

-Aiglon College was founded by John C. Corlette in 1949 and opened with just six pupils.
+John Corlette opened the school in 1949, with six pupils.
 A former teacher at Gordonstoun, Corlette had sympathised with the theories of its founder, Kurt Hahn, and began to think about opening a school of his own.

-Corlette suffered from ill-health as a child and was never physically robust.
-This spurred a personal philosophy emphasising stamina and toughness, and upon which the principles of Aiglon would be founded.
+Corlette suffered from ill health as a child and was never physically robust.
+This spurred a personal philosophy emphasizing stamina and toughness upon which the principles of Aiglon were founded.
 Corlette's decision to open a school in Switzerland was likely inspired by his own experience: he left Stowe at 16 to finish his education at Alpine College, having been sent there for the benefit of his health.

-Following a financially precarious beginning, during which it rented various chalets, the school acquired its first permanent building with the purchase of the Hotel Beau-Site in 1955, now known as Clairmont.
-Though founded as a school on the British model, by 1957 half the student body were American nationals.
-British parents at this time were put off by a combination of high fees and a weak pound.
+Following a financially precarious beginning, during which it rented various chalets, the school acquired its first permanent building with the purchase of the Hotel Beau-Site in 1955.
+Though founded as a school on the British model, by 1957 half the student body were American nationals – British parents at this time were put off by a combination of high fees and a weak pound.

-That decade, another idea borrowed from Gordonstoun, the 'rank system', was implemented.
+In the late 1950s, another idea borrowed from Gordonstoun, the 'rank system', was implemented.
 This ranked boys according to merit, academic or otherwise, with extra privileges awarded to the higher ranked.

+Though founded as a boys' school, Aiglon had occasionally admitted girls under exceptional circumstances; a female student, Marsi Paribatra, was enrolled in 1949.
 In 1968 the school became co-educational and 22 girls arrived that September.